CodingItWrong/outsidein.dev/docs/react/5-edge-cases.md

 If you have any uncommitted changes, commit them to git.
 Push up your branch to the origin and open a pull request.
 Wait for CI to complete, then merge the pull request.
 Now we can mark off our story in Trello:

 - [x] Show Loading and Error States

+## What's Next

+With these edge cases handled there's nothing else for us to do for our restaurant-loading feature.
+In the next chapter we'll apply what we've learned to a second feature, creating a new restaurant.